SOLID ROCK RANCH Volunteer Opportunities

 Each grade group will attend a week of camp, but there are two different weeks for ranch from which you can choose to volunteer.
 You can serve in one or both weeks.
 Ranch weeks are at the following times:

-In 2019 Solid Rock Ranch is two weeks long!
-You read that correctly, two weeks long!
+Solid Rock Ranch is two weeks long!
 Please be sure to look at your calendar and plan appropriately with your team leaders for where and when you are volunteering at Solid Rock Ranch.

 Below are the various teams where you can get involved: